spinnaker/dcd-spec/README.md

    in the configuration.
-2. All templates are flattened together; all conflict resolutions are performed using last-entry wins; so the top-most (closest to configuration) template will overwrite a template lower in the stack.
+2. All templates are flattened together; all conflict resolutions are performed using last-entry wins; so the top-most (closest to configuration) template will overwrite elements in a template lower in the stack.
-3. The template stage graph is iterated over recursively and any discovered Handlebars templates are rendered and expanded, using the configuration for parameterization of template values.
+3. The template stage graph is iterated over recursively and any discovered Jinja templates are rendered and expanded, using the configuration for parameterization of template values.
 4. Final mutations occur to satisfy spec semantics (e.g. injection, validation, etc.)
 5. Pipeline template is transformed to standard Orca pipeline configuration.

-Handlebars is supported at the following levels:

-* Stage & module `when` stanzas
-* Module `definition` stanza (or any nested value inside)
-* Stage `config` stanza (or any nested value inside)

 # template and configuration schemas